haimgoldfisher/OOP_Ex2/README.md

 - Each time we create a random graph and then run the function on it.
 That is, the initialization time of the graph in addition to the function must be taken into account.
 - Our computers are not that powerful.
 This causes our functions to run quite poorly.
 Therefore, we have added the complications in advance.
 It is known that the efficiency of a function is measured by its complexity and not by its runtime, because it is directly affected by the CPU's strength.
 - Since some of the algorithms depend on which or how many vertices we chose, for the shortest path algorithms, we chose the first and last vertex in terms of order.
 In the Traveling Saleman Problem algorithm, we selected 4 cities to divide the number of vertices by 4.
 Of course it is not possible to know how complex this possibility is, on the other hand, there is no end to this matter.
+- We were required that the average rank of each vertex will be 20.
+Therefore, the more vertices there are, the less likely the graph is to be connected.
+As a result, some running times are when the graph is not connected.
+This greatly reduces the runtime of the functions that require connectivity so that the algorithm can find a proper (non-empty) solution.

 | **Algorithm**                         |  **Complexity**  |  **1,000 Graph RT**  | **10,000 Graph RT**   |  **100,000 Graph RT**    |  **1,000,000 Graph RT**    |
 |---------------------------------------|------------------|----------------------|-----------------------|--------------------------|----------------------------|